groboclown/qazaar-testing/docs/rule-definition.md

 For the purposes of this document, a SOG represents one collection of members whose shared descriptors match a rule, and a SOG rule describes how to lump items into members of a SOG.

 Because the SOGs construct a single super structure, SOG rules can operate on other SOGs.
 Implementations should not allow for SOG rules to declare a recursive model of super structure generation, and so may require some additional restriction.

+SOGs may have the declaring rule also force alterations to its descriptors.
+These rules may remove, add, or replace descriptor values.

+While the matching engine considers SOG super structures as stand-alone entities, the user interface aspect must be able to relate the SOG super structure entity to the constituent member sources, and the rules that created it.

 ### Variable Values